 When you independently plan your own study abroad you typically need to be able to cover tuition and other fees, which can be quite expensive.
 In order to better plan the costs associated with your study abroad, speak with Laura Hope for the partner institutions and a placement agency for all other institutions.

 Auslandbafög actually makes an independently planned semester abroad financially possible, since a large share of (or even all) the tuition fees can be covered through this.
 Have a look at the information on the website to see if you are elligible for Auslandsbafög.

 Moreover, you may be elligible for very low-interest educational loans or scholarships for stays abroad.
 For example, TU Dortmund University has PROMOS scholarships for students studying at one of the university's bilateral partner institutions outside of Europe (also available for FreeMover students).

-Laura Hope in the International Office can help with any organizational or logistical questions, for students planning to go to either partner or non-partner institutions.
+The International Office can help with any organizational or logistical questions, for students planning to go to either partner or non-partner institutions.